The Bankrate promise

 The company handles unsecured debts such as credit cards, department store cards, signature loans and private student loans in default.

-Pacific Debt has settled more $250 million in debt during its 18 years in business.
-The company possesses a BBB Accredited A+ rating and is also an accredited member of the American Fair Credit Council.
+Pacific Debt has settled more than $300 million in debt during its two decades in business.
+The company is also an accredited member of the American Fair Credit Council.

 How does the debt settlement process work?

-While negotiations are taking place, however, you will typically be asked to begin making deposits into an account and the funds accumulated in the account will be used to pay whatever settlements are ultimately agreed upon, Tayne says.
+While negotiations are taking place, you will typically be asked to begin making deposits into an account and the funds accumulated in the account will be used to pay whatever settlements are ultimately agreed upon.

 What to look for in a debt settlement company